tigarcia/BinarySearchTreeRuby/README.md

 * Implement and test find
 * Implement and test delete
 * Implement and test max height (finds the largest path in the tree)
-* Implement and test adding values as an array when a new tree is created
+* Implement and test adding values as an array when a new tree is created.
+Ensure that the tree is balanced when inserting.